 The warrior is noble and strong.
 His resolve is firm and his commitment is total.
 His is to kill, to shed blood and to be killed.
-His is to die for his king and for a worthy cause.
+His is to die for his King and for a worthy cause.
 His is to protect and lay down his life for his faith, his nation, his people and his loved ones.

 What manner of men are these whose spirit speak of such valour and nobility?
 Consider the ancient Spartans and the Roman warriors of old.
 Consider the fearsome Vikings who believed that it was a curse to die a peaceful death and that the only way to heaven was to die violently and heroically in fearsome battle.
-Consider the greatest of all warriors that ever lived, the noble and gallant Achilles.

 Consider Alexander the Great who conquered the world with his sword.
 Consider King David, the greatest of all the kings of Israel, who was a man of blood and war and yet whom God so loved and who loved God more than any other.

 Consider David’s “strongmen” who stood with him through thick and thin and who fought for and protected him to the very end.
 Consider their gallant captain, the mighty Joab and the others, Abishai, Asahel, Eleazer, the Tachomonite, Shammah, Benaiah, Eliam, Igal and Uriah the Hittite.

 These were David’s ”strongmen”: all great and valient men of war whose courage was legendary and whose loyalty to their God and their King was unflinching and unquestionable.

 Consider Richard the Lionheart, Shaka the Zulu, Robert the Bruce, Bonny Prince Charlie, Beowulf the Nordic King and William Wallace the liberator of Scotland.
 Consider King Henry V of England who routed the French at the battle of Agincourt even though he was outnumbered by three men to one.